 In this course, you'll start to look at some different sentence structures in Spanish.
 You'll be looking at some ways to ask questions and then you'll get an introduction to a very useful part of the language: verbs.
 All of this will open up the Spanish language to you, giving you many more things to say.
-Don't worry if you've never come across verbs before, or if you've had a bad experience with learning grammar; everything in this course is explained in a simple and easy to understand way.
+Don't worry if you've never come across verbs before, or if you've had a bad experience with learning grammar; everything in this book is explained in a simple and easy to understand way.

 As well as the new structures, we'll be exploring some new topic areas including telling the time in Spanish, booking taxis and asking where things are.
 We'll also look at an interesting linguistic feature in English called the Saxon Genitive, and we'll discover that it doesn't exist in Spanish so we'll need ways to get around it.